smart-data-models/dataModel.PointOfInteraction/SmartSpot/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `alternateName[string]`: An alternative name for this item  - `announcedUrl[string]`: URL broadcasted by the device  .
+- `alternateName[string]`: An alternative name for this item  - `announcedUrl[uri]`: URL broadcasted by the device  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `announcementPeriod[number]`: Period between announcements in milliseconds  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `availability[string]`: Specifies the time intervals in which this interactive service is available, but this is a general information while Smart Spots have their own real availability in order to allow advanced configurations  .
 Model: [https://schema.org/openingHours](https://schema.org/openingHours)- `bluetoothChannel[string]`: Bluetooth channels where to transmit the announcement  .
 Model: [ https://schema.org/Text]( https://schema.org/Text)- `coverageRadius[number]`: Radius of the spot coverage area in meters  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSmartPointOfInteraction[*]`: Reference to the Smart Point of Interaction which includes this Smart Spot  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSmartPointOfInteraction[*]`: Reference to the Smart Point of Interaction which includes this Smart Spot  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `signalStrength[string]`: Signal strength to adjust the announcement range.
 Enum:'highest, lowest, medium'  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
 It has to be SmartSpot  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->